tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/wordforms.rst

     wordforms = /usr/local/sphinx/data/alternateforms.txt
     wordforms = /usr/local/sphinx/private/dict*.txt

-Starting with version 2.1.1-beta you can specify several files and not only just one.
+You can specify several files and not only just one.
 Masks can be used as a pattern, and all matching files will be processed in simple ascending order.
 (If multi-byte codepages are used, and file names can include foreign characters, the resulting order may not be exactly alphabetic.)
 If a same wordform definition is found in several files, the latter one is used, and it overrides previous definitions.